bgpark82/spa-springboot-react-setup/README.md

 ```

 #### 7. Port (Optional)
-If anyone who use Oracle database server port which is 8080, you must change the Tomcat server port .
+If anyone who use Oracle database server port which is 8080, you must change the Tomcat server port.
 The embedded Spring boot tomcat server port by default is 8080.
 It will cause a port conflict and won’t be able to take you to main page.
 Add `server.port=8989` with any port number instead of 8989 under `src/main/resources/application.properties`.
 (I used a 8989 as port number in this tutorial)